jmcuneo/cs4241-final-project/README.md

 - Research
 - Visual layout of elements
 - Using Bulma to style webpage
-- Iteraction with gameboard elements
+- Interaction with gameboard elements
 - Information display
 - Client-side login handling